This document is also available in these formats: PDF.

 The most basic requirements are skills, followed by categories.
 However, the items below are requirements that go beyond simple skills or categories.

-Air Element, Fire Element, or Water Element.
-Example: Ifurita's Tomb requires any one of the three elements.
+Ifurita's Tomb requires Priest and any one of the six elements.

 There are cards with requirements that are not listed above, and are not skills or categories.
 They are not listed here because the requirements are detailed on the card itself, and are not abbreviated as the items above are.